GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 # Down the Rabbit Hole: Foundational Principles

-Let's overview some basic principles employed in functional programming.
+Let us overview some basic principles employed in functional programming.
 They have a profound impact on how the functional programs are designed.

 ## Immutability and Referential Transparency